-The following table sets forth information relating to the beneficial ownership of our Ordinary Shares by:
+The following table sets forth information relating to the beneficial ownership of our Ordinary Shares as of March 11, 2022 by:

-- each person, or group of affiliated persons, known by us to beneficially own more than 5% of outstanding Ordinary Shares; - each of our directors: - each of our executive officers: and - all of our directors and executive officers as a group.
+- each person, or group of affiliated persons, known by us to beneficially own more than 5% of outstanding Ordinary Shares; - each of our directors; - each of our executive officers; and - all of our directors and executive officers as a group.

 The SEC has defined "beneficial ownership" of a security to mean the possession, directly or indirectly, of voting power and/or investment power over such security.
-A shareholder is also deemed to be, as of any date, the beneficial owner of all securities that such shareholder has the right to acquire within 60 days after that date through (i) the exercise of any option, warrant or right, (ii) the conversion of a security, (iii) the power to revoke a trust, discretionary account or similar arrangement.
+A shareholder is also deemed to be, as of any date, the beneficial owner of all securities that such shareholder has the right to acquire within 60 days after that date through (i) the exercise of any option, warrant or right, (ii) the conversion of a security, (iii) the power to revoke a trust, discretionary account or similar arrangement, or (iv) the automatic termination of a trust, discretionary account or similar arrangement.
 In computing the number of shares beneficially owned by a person and the percentage ownership of that person, Ordinary Shares subject to options or other rights (as set forth above) held by that person that are currently exercisable, or will become exercisable within 60 days thereafter, are deemed outstanding, while such shares are not deemed outstanding for purposes of computing percentage ownership of any other person.
 Each person named in the table has sole voting and investment power with respect to all of the Ordinary Shares shown as beneficially owned by such person, except as otherwise indicated in the table or footnotes below.